-All patients will have a test before or on admission to the hospice, which will enable us to manage anyone with a positive result & for those who require immediate care will not prevent an admission.
-All visitors (including those who may be providing personal care to a hospice patient) are no longer required to test.
-However, individuals who are symptomatic and/or feeling unwell should not visit, even if they provide a negative COVID-19 result from a test obtained privately, are fully vaccinated and have received their booster vaccination.
+All patients admitted from hospital will have a test before or on admission to the hospice, which will enable us to manage anyone with a positive result will not prevent an admission.

+All visitors (including those who may be providing personal care to a hospice patient) are no longer required to test or wear facemasks.
+However, in consideration of our vulnerable patients Infection Control remains a priority.
+Individuals who are symptomatic and/or feeling unwell should not visit, even if they provide a negative COVID-19 result from a test obtained privately, are fully vaccinated and have received their booster vaccination.
 Transmissible viruses such as flu, respiratory syncytial virus (RSV) and norovirus can be just as dangerous to hospice patients as COVID-19.
 If visitors have any symptoms that suggest they may have other transmissible viruses and infections, such as a cough, high temperature, diarrhoea or vomiting, they should avoid visiting, if possible, until at least 5 days after they feel better.